 • made of impact-resistant abs plastic, with heavy-duty flexible steel cable and rust-resistant nickel-plated lock

-Some hotels already provide such lock boxes so their guests can enjoy their pool or beach time with peace of mind, but the best is if you get your own and bring it anywhere go you.
-Thanks to the small size, you can take it on planes too in your carry bag.
+Some hotels already provide such lock boxes so their guests can enjoy their pool or beach time with peace of mind, but the best is if you get your own and bring it anywhere you go.
+Thanks to its small size, you can take it on planes and in your carry bag.

 Inspired?
 Pin it!